 Although a California teacher credential is not required for the PPS Credential, successful completion of the California Basic Educational Skills Test (CBEST) is a prerequisite to enter the program.
 Also, candidates for the PPS program must apply for a Certificate of Clearance and need evidence of a negative TB test dated within the past two years when they initially enroll in the program.
-Additionally, students must pass a comprehensive written exam and exit conference.
+Additionally, students must pass a comprehensive written exam.

 Please refer to program handbook for additional information and requirements.

 Learning outcomes for these programs can be found at www.redlands.edu/MA-EDSC/learning-outcomes.